TU-Dortmund-CS-LS12-DAES-teaching/llvmta/README.md

 ```
 cd testcases
 ```
 2.)
-Run llvmta on the benchmark using the script
+Run LLVMTA on the benchmark using the script
 ```
 ./runTestcase loopexamples/nested
 ```